Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Experimental assessment

-For each fold, the 20 \% of the data were extracted from the training set and considered as validation set.
+In this work, VAE model selection stage was performed separately for each sensor considering $100$ trials for the bayesian optimization in order to \textit{minimize} the averaged reconstruction error on validation sets produced by the $k$-fold Cross-Validation.
+MLP Neural Networks were adopted as architecture to model both the probabilistic encoder and probabilistic decoder. {Search spaces for hyperparameters were established during a preliminary manual analysis with the aim of minimizing the computational time needed for the overall model selection stage.
+The specific details of these search spaces can be found in Table \ref{tab:bayesiansearchspace}.} For each fold, the 20 \% of the data were extracted from the training set and considered as validation set.
 The number of epochs was set to $1000$ and the early stopping criterion was considered as convergence criterion with a patience of $50$ epochs.

-As a result of the model selection stages, shallow neural networks (i.e., feed-forward neural networks having 1 hidden layer) with the Sigmoid as activation function resulted to be the best architecture for VAE's probabilistic decoder and probabilistic encoder.
-The number of neurons in the hidden layer and the latent dimension varied respectively in the ranges [50, 70] and [15, 25], according to the sensor.
+As a result of the model selection stages, Shallow Neural Networks (i.e., MLP Neural Network having 1 hidden layer) with the Sigmoid as activation function resulted to be the best architecture for VAE's probabilistic decoders and probabilistic encoders.
+Since the number of neurons in the hidden layer and the latent dimension assumed values respectively in neighborhoods of 40 and 20 reporting similar performances, we fixed the final configuration of each network as having 40 neurons in the hidden layer and 20 neurons for the latent representation.
 VAE's training stages were performed using Adam optimizer \cite{kingma2014adam} with a learning rate of $0.001$.
-Regarding the OC-SVM instead, Radial Basis function and $v\approx0$ resulted to be the best configuration for each sensor.
+The OC-SVM's parameter $v$ was fixed to $0.001$ and the RBF was considered as kernel function.
+An example of undamaged region fitted by the OC-SVM is shown in Figure \ref{fig:ocsvm_boundary}.